Primary Immunodeficiencies Diagnostic and Research Program

 - Through our partnership with the Jeffrey Modell Foundation, the Children’s Hospital Los Angeles Jeffrey Modell Diagnostic and Research Program for Primary Immunodeficiencies is constantly working to provide children and adolescents with leading-edge diagnosis and treatment options.
 Providing care for primary immunodeficiencies (PIs) is complex and requires a special set of expertise – all of which are offered at Children’s Hospital Los Angeles.

-- Our doctors in Clinical Immunology and Allergy, Blood and Marrow Transplantation, and Pathology and Laboratory Medicine have extensive experience in PIs and work together as a team to care for your child.
+- Our doctors in Clinical Immunology and Allergy, Transplantation and Cellular Therapy, and Pathology and Laboratory Medicine have extensive experience in PIs and work together as a team to care for your child.
 All members of the care team, including nutritionists and social workers, are available onsite at our hospital.

 Division of Clinical Immunology and Allergy